Vinayak-2005-26/AMFOSS-TASKS-VS/Task_5/readme.md

 Follow these steps to get started with the challenge:

-### 1. Clone the Repository

-First, clone the repository containing the challenge code and files:

 ## My friend helped me in doing this at first my code was running.